eventql/eventql/doc/internals/architecture.md

 This means you will never have to worry or think about it.

-Each table has a configurable replication factor N that controls on how many server each partition is stored.
+Each table has a configurable replication factor N that controls on how many servers each partition is stored.
 EventQL can tolerate up to N-1 failures and still serve reads and writes for every partition.
 By default, N is 3 which would make the number of tolerated failures 2.